 522.004: Children’s Medical Security Plan (CMSP)

-(130 CMR 522.005 Reserved)
+522.005: Severability

 522.001: Massachusetts Insurance Connection for Individuals with AIDS or HIV (Closed to New Applicants)

 (A) Introduction.
-The Massachusetts Insurance Connection (MIC) is a health insurance buy-in program administered by the MassHealth agency for individuals with Acquired Immune Deficiency Syndrome (AIDS) or human immunodeficiency virus (HIV).
+The Massachusetts Insurance Connection for Individuals with AIDS or HIV Program (MIC) is a health insurance buy-in program administered by the MassHealth agency for individuals with acquired immunodeficiency syndrome (AIDS) or human immunodeficiency virus (HIV).
 MIC is closed to new applicants effective January 1, 2020.
 Program participants may continue to receive benefits through MIC for as long as they meet the requirements of 130 CMR 522.001(B).

 (B) Eligibility Requirements.
-The MassHealth agency may pay the monthly private and group health insurance premiums of a program participant (and his or her spouse and dependent children, provided that the program participant
+The MassHealth agency may pay the monthly private and group health insurance premiums of a program participant and their spouse and dependent children, provided that the program participant

-(1) was enrolled in the MIC program as of December 31, 2019, and remains continuously enrolled in the MIC program (continuous enrollment ends when a program participant has not been enrolled in the MIC program for six months);
+(1) was enrolled in the MIC Program as of December 31, 2019, and remains continuously enrolled in the MIC Program (continuous enrollment ends when a program participant has not been enrolled in the MIC Program for six months);

-(2) had a health insurance policy (group or private) before becoming eligible for the MIC program (individuals who elect to continue employer-based group health insurance are subject to the provisions of the Omnibus Budget Reconciliation Act of 1990 (OBRA) and the Consolidated Omnibus Budget Reconciliation Act of 1985 (COBRA), P.L.
-99-272) that

-(a) has comprehensive coverage, as determined by the MassHealth agency on an individual basis; and
+(2) had a health insurance policy (group or private) before becoming eligible for MIC (individuals who elect to continue employer-based group health insurance are subject to the provisions of the Omnibus Budget Reconciliation Act of 1990 [OBRA] and the Consolidated Omnibus Budget Reconciliation Act of 1985 [COBRA], P.L.
+99-272) that has comprehensive coverage, as determined by the MassHealth agency on an individual basis;

-(b) requires premium payments that do not exceed the average monthly cost incurred by the MassHealth agency for the care of an individual with AIDS or HIV;

 (3) has a diagnosis of AIDS or HIV;

 (4) applies for and meets the Social Security Administration's definition of disability for AIDS or HIV;